ut-effectiveness/ut-pins/README.md

 - Create audit logs of start time and end time and display how long each pin takes to process and complete.
 - Create error logs that will help in troubleshooting pins when errors do occur.
 - Ensure that connections to pins can be accessed both locally and by the server

+## Development notes:
+Pre-commit hooks have been added to the project to help maintain a consistent style, create documentation and to check various other issues (spelling, committing of large files).
+Each developer would have to set up the pre-commit hooks on their own machine, so these are non-obligatory tools.

+If you would like to use the pre-commit hooks, you will first need to install:

+- the python `pre-commit` tool [Installation notes](https://pre-commit.com/#install)
+- the R package `{precommit}` [CRAN Link](https://cran.rstudio.com/web/packages/precommit/index.html)

+With those two tools in place, you can run:

+- `precommit::use_precommit()` in R, or
+- `pre-commit install --install-hooks` from the command line (in the {utPins} root directory)

+When calling `git commit ...` the hooks will run, and if any changes are made to, or any errors are found in, the committed files then the commit will not be made.
+You will have to `git add ...` the files again (after fixing any issues).